FreeVisitant/Voice_AI_Agent/README.md

 # Voice_AI_Agent

 **Description:**
 This project is a voice assistant that interacts with a database and leverages Natural Language Processing techniques.
 The main objective is to receive voice commands, extract relevant information (entities and intentions), and then integrate with a database to facilitate lead, client, or business-relevant data management across various domains.
 You can have several questions, ask about the stored information by saying the lead codename.
-For more information on how the wizards work please refer to **src/README.md**.
+For more information on how the wizards work please refer to [src/README.md](src/README.md) and for various specialized agents consult [src/agent/README.md](src/agent/README.md).

 ---